Adult attention deficit hyperactivity disorder: Pathophysiology

 Over the last 30 years, research into ADHD has greatly increased.
 There is no single, unified theory that explains the cause of ADHD.
 Genetic factors are presumed important, and it has been suggested that environmental factors may affect how symptoms manifest.

 It is becoming increasingly accepted that individuals with ADHD have difficulty with "executive functioning".
 In higher organisms, such as humans, these functions are thought to reside in the frontal lobes.
 They enable recall of tasks that need accomplishing, organization to accomplish these tasks, assessment of consequences of actions, prioritization of thoughts and actions, keeping track of time, awareness of interactions with surroundings, the ability to focus despite competing stimuli, and adaptation to changing situations.

-Several lines of research based on structural and/or functional imaging techniques, stimulant drugs, psychological interventions have identified alterations in the dopaminergic and adrenergic pathways of individuals with ADHD.
+Several lines of research based on structural and/or functional imaging techniques, stimulant drugs, and psychological interventions have identified alterations in the dopaminergic and adrenergic pathways of individuals with ADHD.
 In particular, areas of the prefrontal cortex appear to be the most affected.
 Dopamine and norepinephrine are neurotransmitters which play an important role in brain function.
 The uptake transporters for dopamine and norepinephrine are overly active and clear these neurotransmitters from the synapse a lot faster than in other individuals.
 This is thought to increase processing latency and salience, and diminish working memory.

-Adult ADHD in Men

-Studies have shown that adult men with ADHD-type symptoms have issues with interpersonal and romantic relationships.
-Adult men with ADHD have reported, in a study done by Canu in 2007, to have more romantic partners than their counterparts.
-They are commonly rated as less desirable to women than people without ADHD-type symptoms.
-Stimulant medication does not appear to affect the rating given by women.
-Ratings of self worth also appear to be lower in adult men who are diagnosed with ADHD (Canu, 2007).
-Canu's study looked at adult men with ADHD and found that they did not have higher levels of rejection sensitivity.
-This may be due to the possibility that individuals with ADHD may not recognize their own impairment of judgement and will overestimate their ability to interact with others to the point that they may not be aware of how poorly a social interaction may go.
-This may result in lower reports of rejection sensitivity.